RAJPOWELL/Data-Structures-Lab-Programs/README.md

 3)
-Design, Develop and Implement a menu driven Program in C for the following operations on STACK of Integers (Array Implementation of Stack with maximum size MAX)
+Design, Develop and Implement a menu driven Program in C for the following operations on STACK of Integers (Ay Implementation of Stack with maximum size MAX)
 a.
 Push an Element on to Stack
 b.
 Pop an Element from Stack